Olguisssss/CREAR-BASE-DE-DATOS-/README.md

 where customerNumber in (select customerNumber from orders where orderDate between "2003-01-10" and "2003-03-10");
 select customerNumber from orders where orderDate between "2003-01-10" and "2003-03-10";

--PARA UNIR COLUMNAS EN UNA SOLAM DE DIFERENTES TABLAS select customerName from customers union select firstName from employees
+-PARA UNIR COLUMNAS EN UNA SOLA DE DIFERENTES TABLAS select customerName from customers union select firstName from employees